LaithNidal/Breast_Cancer_Classification_Tensorflow/README.md

 **🚀 Project Overview**

 This project uses a **Neural Network (NN)** to predict whether a breast tumor is *benign* or *malignant* based on clinical and diagnostic features from the **Breast Cancer dataset**.
-The notebook demonstrates data preprocessing, model training, evaluation, and performance visualization using **TensorFlow/Keras**.
+The notebook demonstrates data preprocessing, model training, evaluation using **TensorFlow/Keras**.
----

 ## 📊 Workflow